 Super Bowl Advertising Guidelines: What Exactly is Trademark Protected?

 You may have noticed, even the viral Super Bowl commercials typically have a football theme, but don’t actually say the name of the event.
 That’s because the National Football League (NFL) trademarked the phrase “Super Bowl” back in 1969.
 The NFL considers any commercial activity that uses the term “Super Bowl” to be in violation.
-And don’t how underestimate how seriously they take this.
+And don’t underestimate how seriously they take this.
 In the past, they haven’t hesitated to send cease-and-desist letters to businesses and even churches who used their name to promote events and services.

 Why?
 Because the NFL strictly enforces these trademark laws in order to prevent confusion among its sponsors; they want to eliminate any false conception that something could be associated or sponsored by their organization.
+And frankly, it would be hard to rationalize $7 million for a 30-second spot if everyone was able to use the game and trademarked terms casually for advertising purposes.

 “Super Bowl” isn’t the only term that the NFL has trademarked.
 Other phrases like “Super Sunday,” “Gameday,” “Back to Football,” “1st and GOAL” are all protected.
 Same goes for the organization’s logo and team logos.